samuelexferri/gpg-guide/gpg-guide.md

 If you've got a revocation certificate and are sure you never might lose access to both your private key and revocation certificate at the same time (consider fire, (physical) theft, official institutions searching your house), there is absolutely no use in setting an expiry date apart from possible confusion and more work extending it.

 Even worse, expiry dates might provide a false sense of security.
 The key on the keyservers expired, so why bother to revoke it?
 There is a large number of well-connected RSA 512 bit keys on the keyserver network, and probably a comparabily large number of weak DSA keys (because of the Debian RNG problems).
-With faster processors and possibly new knowledge on algorithm weaknesses, an attacker might in future be able to crack the expired, but non-revoked key and use it!
+With faster processors and possibly new knowledge on algorithm weaknesses, an attacker might in future be able to crack the expired, but non-revoked, key and use it!

+**Note:** Revocation certificate change after some modifications to the keys but an old revocation certificate also works and completely revokes the key with all subkeys and user IDs.

+**Note:** If you use the revocation certificate locally but the key revoked has not been sent to the servers, you can undo the revocation simply by deleting and reimporting the private keys from a previous backup.

 See [backup](gpg-guide.md#backup) section and [renewal of an expired key](gpg-guide.md#renewal-of-an-expired-key) section.

-**Note:** Revocation certificate may change but an old revocation certificate also works and completely revokes the key and all subkeys and user IDs.

-**Note:** If you use the revocation certificate locally but the key has not been sent to the servers, you can cancel the revocation simply by deleting and reimporting the private keys from a previous backup.

 ### Backup